lucadsign/lucadsign/README.md

 ---
-👇 Hit in your console or terminal to connect with me.
+👇 Hit in your console or terminal to connect with me: